The Edison State Community College Federal School Code is 012750.

 Through the leadership of G. W. Hartzell, the Tri-County Education Trust was established at the same time as the College in 1973.
 The initial fundraising effort in area communities created a capital fund, which has been the basis of scholarships and grant-in-aid awards since 1976.

-Edison State awards the Trustee's Scholarship to a full-time student who is beginning his/her studies at Edison State Community College.
+Edison State awards the Trustee's Scholarship to a student who is beginning his/her studies at Edison State Community College.
 This scholarship is based upon academic achievement.

 Samuel E. Valandingham Memorial Scholarship